tareksander/termux-gui-python-bindings/README.md

 Installing and updating:
-Download a wheel from the releases and then run `pip install wheel.whl` to install or update the library.
+Download a wheel from the releases and then run `pip install wheel.whl` to install or update the library, or just use `pip install termuxgui` to install from pypi.